david-fisher/320-S21-Track1/apache_server/shibd/README.md

 * sp-metadata.xml
 	* With regard to Shibboleth, metadata refers to configuration data used to provision an SP or IdP to communicate with each other
 	* sp-metadata.xml contains metadata about an SP, which you will give to an IdP.

+To resolve the issue of being unable to use Shibboleth on different ports, you should set `UseCanonicalName On` while configuring Apache, in `httpd.conf`.